Too many freelancers get this wrong.

 When a client is choosing a freelancer to hire, one of the very first things he does is read the reviews from other clients.

 So if that client sees you got a 5-star rating and a great review on your first job, he’ll be more likely to hire you for his own job.

-Your public reviews are a huge factor in the client decision to hire you or not.
+Public reviews are a huge factor a decision to hire you or not.

 You search online, and find one that fits within your price range.